What Is A Prayer Closet?

 that you may look upon it and

-remember all the commandments of the LORD and do them,
+remember all the commandments of the LORD

 and that you may not follow the harlotry